babycamel/advfish/licensing.md

 # The economic of fisheries licensing workshop
 ## June 5-9 2023

+This is the thrid in a series of Advanced workshops, the first was held in 2021, th materials can be found on the main [Afew](https://github.com/fdd-eiu/afew) page.
+The second workshop was a refresher workshop held in early 2022 which reviewed material from our introductory workshop and material from the advanced workshop.
+The economics of fisheries licensing workshop will build on these and focus on the use of bio-economic models for licensing in regulated and restricted open-access fisheries and in particular focus on the economics of the relationship between coastal states and diostant water fishing fleets.
+We will also touch on approaches to the economics of fisheries allocations using allocation rules and claims rules and questions of fair divison.

 Breaks for morning (11:00am) and afternoon tea (3:30pm) and lunch (12:30pm) will occur

 Software set-up: